 The health benefits of this dressing are brought about by the oils that are used to make it.
-The specific combination of flax and sesame oil provide this dressing with an amazing anti-inflammatory kick.
+The specific combination of flax and sesame oil provides this dressing with an amazing anti-inflammatory kick.

 Flaxseed oil is an incredible source of omega 3 fatty acids, a good source of Vitamin B1, copper, manganese, magnesium, selenium and phosphorus.
 The oil is beneficial for skin health, the health and strength of the cardiovascular system, moreover by being amazing antioxidants and anti-inflammatory agents flax seeds are also great for aiding in combating cancer.

-Sesame oil is a great source of calcium and copper, making it great for bone integrity, improving growth, development and healing.
-The inflammatory properties of sesame oil aids in reducing systemic swelling, inflammation and discomfort in joints.
+Sesame oil is a great source of calcium and copper, making it great for bone integrity, improving growth, development, and healing.
+The inflammatory properties of sesame oil aids in reducing systemic swelling, inflammation, and discomfort in joints.

 Olive oil contains anti-inflammatory properties called oleocanthal.
 The oleocanthal in olive oil acts like ibuprofen in the body, affecting the same pathways.
 They both block cyclooxygenase enzymes in the prostaglandin-biosynthesis pathway which aids in reducing inflammation across the body.

 - 1/2 cup Extra Virgin Olive oil

 - 3 anchovies or 1/2 tsp of salt for a vegan option

 - 1 lemon juiced